molpopgen/pecnv/README.md

 You can then blast the contigs against a database of known TE sequences and use Julie Cridland's [TE annotation pipeline](https://github.com/ThorntonLab/Cridland2013AnnotPipeline) to process the output.
 (The annotation methods may get merged into this project in the future.)

-"Power userss" may prefer array jobs on a cluster to automate the assemblies, blasting, etc.
+"Power users" may prefer array jobs on a cluster to automate the assemblies, blasting, etc.

 ##The output file